geo-python/site/source/lessons/L1/exercise-1.rst

 5. Once you have a GitHub account, go to **Slack** and **post a message** in the `#week-1 <https://geopython2019.slack.com/messages/CM157NX41>`__ channel with your **full name, GitHub username and which course are you taking**.

 For example, ``Dave Whipp, davewhipp, Geo-Python`` or ``Henrikki Tenkanen, HTenkanen, AutoGIS``.
 This will help us know you were able to create your account, that you have also figured out how to use Slack, and we'll know who is who on GitHub :).
+We have sent an invite link to Slack to all registered participants before the first lesson.

 Part 2 - Cooking up some Python
 -------------------------------